Introduction

 Native Installations

-FsPulse uses the directories crate to determine platform-specific locations:
+FsPulse uses the directories crate to determine the platform-specific data directory location:

 |---|---|---|

-On first run, FsPulse automatically creates this directory and writes a default config.toml if one doesn't exist.
+On first run, FsPulse automatically creates the data directory and writes a default config.toml if one doesn’t exist.

 Tip: You can delete